 Many exotic animal bans exempt sanctuaries that are 501(c)(3).
-Unfortunately, many legislators do not engage their brain when passing these laws, since being a registered tax exempt charity has nothing to do with animal welfare or public safety.
+Unfortunately, many legislators do not engage their brain when passing these laws, since being a registered tax-exempt charity has nothing to do with animal welfare or public safety.
 All this means that fewer people are paying the taxes and there are more facilities for the donors to do their tax write offs.

 From a realistic point of view, a facility doesn't have to be non-profit to be a true sanctuary.
-What does tax status have to do with animal welfare and the ability to take care for animals?
+What does IRS tax status have to do with animal welfare and the ability to take care for animals???
 Many people abuse this loophole to get financial support for their own pets.
-Some truly do it because there was a ban with no grandfathering clause in their community and becoming a tax-exempt sanctuary was the only way to keep their pets.
+Some truly do it because there was a ban with no grandfathering clause in their community, and becoming a tax-exempt sanctuary was the only way to keep their pets.
 People who do this usually keep a low profile and do not fraudulently solicit the public to pay for their pets.

-There is however a huge community of irresponsible pseudosanctuaries in the US that buy or breed too many personal pets for different reasons and then realize they have no means to support them.
-They eventually form a federally tax-exempt sanctuary, put their friends and family on the board, rescue few high profile media cases, then push for the bans on others (such as for-profit businesses and pet owners), using them as scapegoats claiming that is where their 'rescues' came from.
+There is however a huge community of irresponsible pseudo-sanctuaries in the U.S. that buy or breed too many personal pets for different reasons and then realize they have no means to support them.
+They eventually form a federally tax exempt sanctuary, put their friends and family on the board, rescue few high profile media cases, then push for the bans on others, (such as for profit businesses and pet owners), using them as scapegoats claiming that is where their "rescues" came from.

-That said, there are some honest exotic pet owners, zoos, or exhibitors who got in over their heads and who ask for help for the good of the animals.
+That said, there are some honest exotic pet owners, zoos or exhibitors who got in over their heads and who ask for help.
+That means they admitted their mistake and are asking for help for the good of the animals.

-We will not judge the sanctuary that started with their own pets and then turned non-profit and started rescuing after that if they are honest about their beginnings and the extent of the original commercial or pet activity.
+We will not judge the sanctuary that started with their own pets and then turned non-profit and started rescuing after that if they are honest about their beginnings, and the extent of the original commercial or pet activity.

 The issue is dishonesty.
 Most sanctuaries won't disclose to the donors what percentage of their animals were their personal pets and how many are true rescues.
 And what constitutes a rescue?
-Most 'rescues' are really simple adoption/rehoming cases.
+Most "rescues" are really simple adoption or rehoming cases.
 Not many came from horrible near death conditions as many sanctuaries claim.

-Too many of the major exotic animal sanctuaries fit into the potentially fraudulent category, misleading their donors about the condition and source of their animals.
+Too many of the major exotic animal sanctuaries fit into the potential fraudulent category, misleading their donors about the condition and source of their animals.
 Here are some hints to help you to decipher their lingo:

-Exotic Animal Pseudosanctuary Vocabulary
+Exotic Animal Pseudo-sanctuary Vocabulary